The Way International: Differences from mainstream Christianity

 The Way International believes that Jesus is the Son of God, not God the Son.
 In their view, unlike God, Jesus is not omniscient, omnipotent, nor omnipresent.
 Jesus did not exist before his birth except in the foreknowledge of God; at his conception, God created the sperm to fertilize Mary's ovum, and is the literal father of Jesus.
 Joseph and Mary married soon after she became pregnant with Jesus and had sexual relations after the birth of Jesus.
 The Way dates the birth of Jesus on September 11, 3 BC.

-In "Receiving the Holy Spirit Today", The Way believes Holy Spirit is a direct reference to God, rather than a separate entity or person.
-This term is contrasted with the "Holy Spirit", which is a reference to a "divine gift" from God.
+In "Receiving the Holy Spirit Today", The Way believes the Holy Spirit is a direct reference to God, rather than a separate entity or person.
+This term is contrasted with the "holy spirit", which is a reference to a "divine gift" from God.
 Wierwille claimed that English translators of the Bible missed this distinction, and that Greek manuscripts were written in uncial script, which further confused the subject.
 The Way also posits that there are nine manifestations of the Holy Spirit and every born again Christian can inherently operate all nine.
 The list is derived from 1 Corinthians 12:7–10.
 Speaking in tongues energizes the "effectual operation" of the other eight manifestations, and thus holds an important place in The Way's doctrine for this reason.

 The Way's beliefs about Christ's passion differ in several details: they believe Jesus was crucified on Wednesday (instead of Friday) and raised three days later on a Saturday before sunset (instead of Sunday morning).
 Jesus died upon a stake, together with four other individuals (instead of two), two thieves and two malefactors, based on the use of different words in the gospels of Luke and Matthew, specifically, kakourgoi and lēstai.

 According to The Way, the cross upon which Jesus was crucified was not the traditional T-shaped cross, but rather a stake or the trunk of a tree.
 Furthermore, Jesus did not carry his cross; rather, after leaving the judgment hall, the soldiers immediately compelled Simon of Cyrene to bear the cross all the way to Calvary per the three Gospel accounts in Matthew 27:32, Mark 15:21 and Luke 23:26.
 The one account in John 19:17 which states "And he bearing his cross...", is argued that it refers to Jesus' spiritual "bearing of sin".